davstr1/set2tracks/README.md

 - put an app on it, and test
 - admin user management dashboard
 - user page
-- Integrate crypto payment recurrent
+- Integrate crypcto payment recurrent
 - Integrate affiliate thing.
 But how then ?
+- Admin protected area
+- get the add_translation out
+- page_title function and app name CONSTANT
+- Translate emails

 ~~- move the migration folder away
 - properly configure the ignore folders and files that user can edit